 Children with abnormally short stature often suffer from an HGH deficiency.
 Individuals who were small for their gestational age, or who have chronic kidney insufficiency tend to have lower levels of the hormone.
 Other children might have genetic disorders, like Prader-Willi Syndrome, or Turner’s Syndrome, which exclusively affects the development of girls.
-In addition to low HGH levels, these disorders can cause problems such as poor sight, a constant feeling of hunger, decrease in sex hormones, and lack of muscle tone.
+In addition to low HGH levels, these disorders can cause problems such as poor sight, a constant feeling of hunger, a decrease in sex hormones, and a lack of muscle tone.
 As adults, Turner’s and Prader-Willi Syndrome patients can have problems with their ovaries or kidneys, as well as bone and muscle issues like osteoporosis.
 The most common diagnosis for children, however, is Growth Hormone Deficiency.
 Individuals with Growth Hormone Deficiency have extremely low levels of HGH, which can cause them to grow as little as less than two inches per year between the age of two and puberty, but they may not appear to experience any other physical effects.

 For most adults with short stature AKA Dwarfism, HGH deficiency is not necessarily the cause.
 Some adults may continue experiencing the effects of the genetic disorders that they had suffered from since childhood.
 However, many adults are just naturally short.
 There are adults with HGH deficiency, which might result from a number of different causes.
 Individuals with wasting diseases such as AIDS can have low levels of the hormone, as well as those with conditions like short bowel syndrome.
 Also, people with tumors in the brain or who receive radiation treatment for tumors may have their HGH levels adversely affected.
-Adults with lower levels of the hormone can suffer from general health problems including increased weight, decreased muscle tone, lessened mental focus and sexual drive, and weakened immune system and more vulnerability to disorders such as high cholesterol, diabetes, and heart disease.
+Adults with lower levels of the hormone can suffer from general health problems including increased weight, decreased muscle tone, lessened mental focus and sexual drive, and weakened the immune system and more vulnerability to disorders such as high cholesterol, diabetes, and heart disease.
 There are also some studies that indicate common signs of aging such as wrinkled skin and gray hair might be connected to the decline of HGH in our bodies that occurs when we grow older.